Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Structure relates to the physical rock types, like faulting, bedding and jointing.
 These all have an impact on how permeable rocks are.
 Chalk, for example, is very porous, spaces between the particles within it on the molecular level allow water to percolate through.
 In glaciated environments, this is significant as freeze-thaw action can crack rocks with faults or pores from the inside.
 This compares to crystalline rocks such as igneous granite which do not have any of these structural weaknesses.

-Some types of limestone, like carboniferous limestone, have many interconnected joints, giving it 'secondary permeability'.
+Some types of limestone, like carboniferous limestone, have mwalls**, coming from a higher mountain region, from a plateau on an ice cap or any interconnected joints, giving it 'secondary permeability'.
 > **Primary permeability** is when spaces (pores) absorb and retain water.

 #### Relief and aspect